Azure/terraform-provider-azapi/docs/resources/update_resource.md

   For child level resources, the `parent_id` should be the ID of its parent resource, for example, subnet resource's `parent_id` is the ID of the vnet.

   For type `Microsoft.Resources/resourceGroups`, the `parent_id` could be omitted, it defaults to subscription ID specified in provider or the default subscription (You could check the default subscription by azure cli command: `az account show`).
+- `read_headers` (Map of String) A mapping of headers to be sent with the read request.
+- `read_query_parameters` (Map of List of String) A mapping of query parameters to be sent with the read request.
 - `resource_id` (String) The ID of an existing Azure source.
 - `response_export_values` (List of String) A list of path that needs to be exported from response body.
 Setting it to `["*"]` will export the full response body.
 Here's an example.
 If it sets to `["properties.loginServer", "properties.policies.quarantinePolicy.status"]`, it will set the following HCL object to computed property output.